seanturner/draft-turner-ccmib/draft-turner-ccmib.md

                 firmware.
             (7) storeAndForwardWrappedPkg - This row contains
-                information about a stored encrypted wrapped package, typically meant to be forwarded to another device."
+                information about a stored encrypted wrapped package, typically meant to be forwarded to another device.
+            (8) storeAndForwardPkg - This row contains information about a stored unencrypted, typically meant to be forwarded to another device."
         ::= { cCDMStoreEntry 2 }

     cCDMStoreSource  OBJECT-TYPE